Quick And Easy Chickpea Flatbread

 In This Article

-Chickpea flatbread is said to have its origins in Genoa, Italy.
-However, it’s a much-loved street food in many countries with some ingredient variations depending on where it’s found.
-In Italy it’s known as farinata (in Liguria), or cecina or torta di ceci (in Tuscany).
-In Nice and the Côte d’Azur, it’s known as socca, in Argentina and Uruguay it’s known as fainá, and in India it’s besan chilla (or cheela).
+Chickpea flatbread is a much-loved street food in many countries with some ingredient variations depending on where it’s found.
+In Liguria, Italy it’s known as farinata, or cecina or torta di ceci in Tuscany.
+In Nice and the Côte d’Azur, it’s known as socca, fainá in Argentina and it’s besan chilla or cheela in India.
+What all these recipes have in common no matter where they originate is the chickpea flour.

 To make this flatbread you’ll need just a handful of simple ingredients.
 The key ingredient of course being chickpea flour, which is available in most supermarkets.
 The other essentials you’ll likely already have in your pantry and the garden.